harperreed/office-avatar-vrm/README.md

 - Integrate with other services through MQTT
 - Automatic state reset after a period of inactivity
 - Dockerized for easy deployment

+## Dependencies

+- Uses [ChatVRM-js](https://github.com/josephrocca/ChatVRM-js), a JavaScript conversion/adaptation of parts of the ChatVRM (TypeScript), for the VRM viewer features.

 ## Requirements